V.A.C. Newsletter #1

 A Council of Veterans from Sea to Shining Sea :)

-“Action items: Circulate upcoming interview series with veterans, from MassCan.
-Track down DEA memo to VA.
-Start circulating our summary, and bullet points for VA reform, and get feedback from the larger community.
-Meeting next Wednesday, same Bat time, same Bat channel.”
+“Action items: Circulate upcoming interview series with veterans from MassCan.
+Track down the DEA memo to VA.
+Start circulating our summary and bullet points for VA reform, and get feedback from the larger community.
+Meeting next Wednesday, same Bat Time, same Bat channel.”

-Those videos turned into Roundtables, that summary turned into our “Green Paper”, the bullet points are now suggested amendments for legislation being bounced around the halls of power real time, and the larger community now includes branded VSOs like AMVETS, who just held their inaugural Alternative Healthcare Summit.
-We have been active at the local, state, federal, and international level.
+Those videos turned into Roundtables, that summary turned into our “Green Paper,” the bullet points are now suggested amendments for the legislation being bounced around the halls of power real-time, and the larger community now includes branded VSOs like AMVETS, who just held their inaugural Alternative Healthcare Summit.
+We have been active at the local, state, federal, and international levels.

 The "Green Paper" is a culmination of work spanning back to the 1970's, retrofitted for today's advocacy realm, and is actively being circulated throughout halls of power across the globe.
 Our next push with it will be through the White House Office of National Drug Control Policy (ONDCP), who recently solicited the public for comment regarding their drug policies.
 We obliged, and have submitted an updated version of the Green Paper to the ONDCP.
 As per their request.
 What follows is the Executive Summary of that submission.